Interest on a Judgment in an Arizona Divorce Decree

 Back to Court: Reichert v.
 Skirboll

 One year later, Wife petitioned to have the decree enforced alleging that the $37,221.52 had never been paid.
-She also requested that interest be added to the awarded amount.
+She also requested that interest is added to the awarded amount.
 She did not specify a date when interest should begin to accrue.

 At the hearing, Husband argued he sent payment.
 He noted an uncashed check for the amount of the judgment minus an amount he offset from the judgment.
 That offset amount was based upon the 50% of the credit card debt he claimed his former wife did not pay as ordered.
 Testimony established the check was sent to Wife on condition that she accept the amount of the check in full satisfaction of the judgment.
 Husband argued the court could not impose a ten percent interest rate on the monies owed to Wife or, if interest were to accrue, it should accrue from the date of the amended decree.